-The developer of the property described in Exhibit G (this is the legal exhibit of the University Highlands Limited Partnership site since there are no Areas 1 and 2 on Map H) has applied for a new ACOE Permit that will required different off-site mitigation for wetland and wildlife impacts which has been completed.
-All future development on the University Highlands Limited Partnership portion of the property must be consistent with its the new ACOE permit, all necessary permits from Florida Department of Environmental Protection (DEP), the South Florida Water Management District (SFWMD), and permits issued by other applicable state and federal agencies.
+The developer of the property described in Exhibit G (this is the legal exhibit of the University Highlands Limited Partnership site since there are no Areas 1 and 2 on Map H) applied for a new ACOE Permit that required mitigation for wetland and wildlife impacts which has been completed.
+All future development on the University Highlands Limited Partnership portion of the property must be consistent with its ACOE permit, all necessary permits from Florida Department of Environmental Protection (DEP), the South Florida Water Management District (SFWMD), and permits issued by other applicable state and federal agencies.

-3. The developer must conduct and submit surveys for Village of EsteroLee County protected species meeting the standards of the applicable Village of Estero Land Development CodeLee County Administrative Code as part of each application for a local development order where required by the Land Development CodeLDC Section 10-473.
-A management plan meeting the requirements of the Land Development CodeLDC Section 10-474 must also be submitted as part of each local development order application for property on which a survey indicates the presence of one or more protected species.

-4. The developer must utilize a native landscaping program throughout the project, with an effort to save and create native upland habitat.
-This program will be reviewed at time of local development order by the Lee County Department of Community DevelopmentVillage of Estero.

-5. The developer must comply with the standards for open space and indigenous preservation in the Village Transitional LDC Sections 10-415 and 34-935(g), as may be amended, on the DRI parcel as a whole, provided however, that individual parcels within the development may be permitted by Village of EsteroLee County to deviate from the requirements in Section 10-415.

-6. Prior to the issuance of a Lee CountyVillage of Estero Tree Removal Permit for any phase of development on the Timberland and Tiburon DRI Site, the Developer must submit a management plan, consistent with the ERP and the ACOE 404 permit which protects the Eastern Indigo snake from injuries associated with construction activities.
-This plan will be reviewed by the Lee County Division of Environmental Services Village of Estero.

-7. Grandezza Master Homeowners Association and its successors must implement the Florida Black Bear Management Plan prepared by Kevin L. Erwin Consulting Ecologists, Inc., on the Humphrey Parcel and comply with all wildlife standards set forth therein.
+- 3. The developer must conduct and submit surveys for Village of Estero protected species meeting the standards of the applicable Village of Estero Land Development Code as part of each application for a local development order where required by the Land Development Code.
+A management plan meeting the requirements of the Land Development Code must also be submitted as part of each local development order application for property on which a survey indicates the presence of one or more protected species. - 4.
+The developer must utilize a native landscaping program throughout the project, with an effort to save and create native upland habitat.
+This program will be reviewed at time of local development order by the Village of Estero. - 5.
+The developer must comply with the standards for open space and indigenous preservation in the Village Transitional LDC Sections 10-415 and 34-935(g), on the DRI parcel as a whole, provided however, that individual parcels within the development may be permitted by Village of Estero to deviate from the requirements in Section 10-415. - 6.
+Prior to the issuance of a Village of Estero Tree Removal Permit for any phase of development on the Timberland and Tiburon DRI Site, the Developer must submit a management plan, consistent with the ERP and the ACOE 404 permit which protects the Eastern Indigo snake from injuries associated with construction activities.
+This plan will be reviewed by the Village of Estero. - 7.
+Grandezza Master Homeowners Association and its successors must implement the Florida Black Bear Management Plan prepared by Kevin L. Erwin Consulting Ecologists, Inc., on the Humphrey Parcel and comply with all wildlife standards set forth therein.